stephenhouser/f-engrave/README.md

 utilized.

 - - -
-(The following is from Scorchworks F-Engrave website)
+The following is from [Scorchworks F-Engrave Site][http://www.scorchworks.com/Fengrave/fengrave.html]:

 ## Background
 F-Engrave is a text to g-code program that is written in python and is based on the text engraving software ([engrave-11][http://wiki.linuxcnc.org/cgi-bin/wiki.pl?Simple_LinuxCNC_G-Code_Generators#Text_Engraving_Software]) available in the [LinuxCNCKnowledgeBase][http://wiki.linuxcnc.org/cgi-bin/wiki.pl?LinuxCNCKnowledgeBase].
 The name F-Engrave is simply the predecessor programs name "engrave" with an "F" slapped on to indicate that the program can perform more formating functions like justification (left, right and center) and text on a circle.
 When I first released the program I had no idea I was going to add v-carving or DXF features so the name does not reflect any of those features.
 F-Engrave is a free open source program released under the [GNU General Public License (GPL) Version 3][http://www.gnu.org/licenses/].
 There is not much left of the original engrave-11 script but I needed a jumping off point.
 One of the things that remained intact for the most part is the CXF font reading. (although I tweaked it to accept a second variation of the CXF font format.)